Non-perturbative effects and soft-gluon dynamics in low-$p_T$ Drell-Yan production: The non-perturbative region in alpha s

-We observe an equally good description of the measurements with options A and C, while option B, with a fixed gluon mass taming, shows significant differences in the small-\ptll\ region.
-Varying the $m_0$ parameter in option B does not lead to an improvement.
+The detailed functional form for the infrared continuation of \as\ leads to visible differences in the predictions, with the fixed-gluon-mass prescription exhibiting a larger deviation from the measurements relative to the hard-freezing and running-gluon-mass prescriptions.
+Although these deviations remain covered by the scale-uncertainty band, they are larger than the experimental uncertainties in the low-\ptll\ region.

-In Fig.~\ref{fig:LE_as}, we compare \pythiaPB predictions using different treatments of $\alpha_s$ to low-energy measurements of DY pairs with masses of a few GeV, produced at $\sqrt{s}~=~38.8~\GeV$~\cite{Moreno:1990sf} and $\sqrt{s}~=~200~\GeV$~\cite{Aidala:2018ajl}, as well as to data in the $Z$-peak region obtained at $\sqrt{s}~=~1.96~\TeV$~\cite{CDF:2012brb}.
-Due to the large experimental uncertainties of the \ptll\ measurements, as well as substantial theoretical scale uncertainties, we cannot disentangle between the different $\alpha_s$ options at low $\sqrt{s}$, while at $\sqrt{s}~=~1.96~\TeV$ a clear difference is seen.
+\begin{tolerant}{8000} We focus the comparison of the infrared functional forms on the nominal value $q_{\rm min}=m_0 =1.0 $~\GeV , which is consistent with the setup used in the construction of the underlying PB parton densities.
+In Fig.~\ref{fig:LE_as}, we compare \pythiaPB predictions using different treatments of \as\ to low-energy measurements of DY pairs with masses of a few \GeV , produced at $\sqrts~=~38.8~\GeV$~\cite{Moreno:1990sf} and $\sqrts~=~200~\GeV$~\cite{Aidala:2018ajl}, as well as to data in the $Z$-peak region obtained at $\sqrts=1.96~\TeV$~\cite{CDF:2012brb}.
+For the fixed-target and RHIC data, the differences between the three infrared prescriptions are small compared with the experimental uncertainties, and the data do not provide meaningful discrimination between the models.
+At Tevatron energies, although the differences remain covered by the uncertainty band, a somewhat larger prescription-dependent shape variation becomes visible in the low-\ptll\ region.
+A similar effect is seen at $\sqrts=13~\TeV$, indicating that soft-gluon emissions play a more important role at higher \sqrts\ than at lower energies. \end{tolerant}

-Returning to Fig.~\ref{fig:HE_as}, one may argue that a somewhat larger intrinsic-\kt\ width could improve the agreement of option B with the LHC data.
-To investigate this, we examined the agreement between the \pythiaPB\ predictions and the CMS measurements, and found that a width of $q_s = 2.0~\GeV$ would provide a good description of the data in option B, as shown in the left panel of Fig.~\ref{fig:asB_qs2.0}.

-Although this value of $q_s$ is clearly too large to represent the intrinsic transverse motion of partons inside the proton, we nevertheless examine how the \pythiaPB\ prediction with $q_s = 2.0$~\GeV\ for option B performs for low DY invariant masses at small $\sqrt{s}$, where the spectra are much more sensitive to the intrinsic-\kt\ width~\cite{Bubanja:2024puv}.
-We therefore compare option B with the measurements at $\sqrt{s}~=~38~\GeV$~\cite{Moreno:1990sf} for the lowest mass bin, using $q_s = 2.0~\mathrm{GeV}$, as shown in the right panel of Fig.~\ref{fig:asB_qs2.0}.
-The figure demonstrates that this choice of $q_s$ fails to describe the data at low scales.